Updated: 9th February 2021

 |Average Amount Of Main Sugars In Floral Honey|

 You can see from the table assigning sweetness scores to honey that most varieties fall within a sweetness range of 114 to 115.
-This correlated with the average fructose percentage in those honeys, which ranged from 37.73% for a sweetness score of 114.16 (Aster) and 39.10 for a sweetness score of 115.90 (Eucalyptus - European).
+Locust honey and Tupelo honey were found to be the sweetest of those tested.
+This data correlated with the average fructose percentage in those honeys, which ranged from 37.73% for a sweetness score of 114.16 (Aster) and 39.10 for a sweetness score of 115.90 (Eucalyptus - European).

-For me, I'm not sure the sweetness is the most important part.
-The unique aromatic qualities in each honey provides a very important contribution to the experience of eating it.
+For me, the unique aromatic qualities in each honey provides a very important contribution to the experience of eating it, such that the subtle differences in sweetness take a backseat - but it's just my personal preference.

 Miksha, Ron.
 (2017).
 America's sweetest honey.
 American Bee Journal.
 157. 393-397.